 Combining a DMARD with another drug, such as methotrexate plus a tumor necrosis factor (TNF)-alpha antagonist or a rapidly tapered corticosteroid, may be more effective than using DMARDs alone.

 Methotrexate is a folate antagonist with immunosuppressive effects at high dose.
-It is anti-inflammatory at doses used in RA.
+It is anti-inflammatory at doses used in rheumatoid arthritis.
 It is very effective and has a relatively rapid onset (clinical benefit often within 3 to 4 weeks).
 Methotrexate should be used with caution, if at all, in patients with hepatic dysfunction or renal failure.
 Alcohol should be avoided.
 Supplemental folate, 1 mg orally once/day, reduces the likelihood of adverse effects.
-Complete blood count (CBC), aspartate aminotransferase (AST), alanine aminotransferase (ALT), and albumin and creatinine level should be determined about every 8 weeks.
-When used early in the course of RA, efficacy may equal the biologic agents.
+Complete blood count (CBC), aspartate aminotransferase (AST), alanine aminotransferase (ALT), and albumin and creatinine level should be determined about every 8 to 12 weeks.
+When used early in the course of rheumatoid arthritis, efficacy may equal the biologic agents.
 Rarely, a liver biopsy is needed if liver test findings are persistently twice the upper limit of normal or more and the patient needs to continue to use methotrexate.
 Severe relapses of arthritis can occur after withdrawal of methotrexate.
 Paradoxically, rheumatoid nodules may enlarge with methotrexate therapy.
 In rheumatoid arthritis patients with stable parenchymal lung disease, methotrexate can be continued with close monitoring of their respiratory status, if the methotrexate is controlling joint inflammation.

-Hydroxychloroquine can also control symptoms of mild RA.
+Hydroxychloroquine can also control symptoms of mild rheumatoid arthritis.
 Funduscopic examination should be done and visual fields should be assessed before and every 12 months during treatment.
-The drug should be stopped if no improvement occurs after 9 months.
+The drug should be stopped if no joint improvement occurs after 9 months.

 Leflunomide interferes with an enzyme involved with pyrimidine metabolism.
 It is about as effective as methotrexate but is less likely to suppress bone marrow, cause abnormal liver function, or cause pneumonitis.
 Alopecia and diarrhea are fairly common at the onset of therapy but may resolve with continuation of therapy.

-Corticosteroids may be used for severe joint or systemic manifestations of RA (eg, vasculitis, pleurisy, pericarditis).
+Corticosteroids may be used for severe joint or systemic manifestations of rheumatoid arthritis (eg, vasculitis, pleurisy, pericarditis).
 Relative contraindications include peptic ulcer disease, hypertension, untreated infections, diabetes mellitus, and glaucoma.
 The risk of latent tuberculosis should be considered before corticosteroid therapy is begun.

 Intra-articular injections of depot corticosteroids may temporarily help control pain and swelling in particularly painful joints.
 Triamcinolone hexacetonide may suppress inflammation for the longest time.
 Triamcinolone acetonide and methylprednisolone acetate are also effective.
 No single joint should be injected with a corticosteroid more than 3 to 4 times a year, as too-frequent injections may accelerate joint destruction (although there are no specific data from humans to support this effect).
 Because injectable corticosteroid esters are crystalline, local inflammation transiently increases within a few hours in < 2% of patients receiving injections.
 Although infection occurs in only < 1:40,000 patients, it must be considered if pain occurs > 24 hours after injection.